Quite by accident in 2011, Rich & Adrienne stumbled upon Patchwork Cafe in a wonderful old port in the South of the Isle of Man.

 'Right from the beginning it felt like the perfect spot for us, so we focussed hearts and minds on serving good, old-fashioned home cooking and family recipes.

-Over the last seven years we've learned loads about carefully sourced seasonal produce from Manx farmers and creameries, brewers and fruity artisans right across the Isle of Man - they are truly worth celebrating.
+Over the last nine years we've learned loads about carefully sourced seasonal produce from Manx farmers and creameries, brewers and fruity artisans right across the Isle of Man - truly worth celebrating.

 The Island is famous for the lush livestock grazing especially Manx Lamb and the wonderful intense Manx Loaghtan lamb - three years on natural herbage and gamier but less fat than modern breeds.
 Plus local breed beef cattle and Manx pork, which allied to high standards of husbandry and a pasture to plate time measured in minutes, ensures a very high quality product for us to work with.